nayan32biswas/mongodb-odm/docs/tutorial/init_and_define_model.md

 There is no need to create a database or collection separately.
 MongoDB automatically creates a new database and collection while we insert new data.

 You need to define a Pydantic model that should inherit **Document** from mongodb_odm.
-While new insertion takes place MongoDB automatically creates everything if something not exists.
+When new insertion takes place, MongoDB automatically creates everything if something does not exist.

 ## Target

 - First, we will create a Player Document model class.
 - Define indexes.
-- Make sure everything working and has an impact on the database.
+- Make sure everything is working and has an impact on the database.

 Here's a collection structure that we want to achieve.